j-sripad/Roof_segmentation/README.md

 - metrics.ipynb  : This notebook plots loss curves and dice score curves for training and validation set.

-** Parts of codes in this repository is re-used from a previous project one of the team member worked on.
-The repository of the said project is - https://github.com/j-sripad/colon_crypt_segmentation
+Parts of codes in this repository are inspired from a previous project one of our team member (Sripad).
+The said project is not submitted as assignment/project to any of the courses at Indiana University or elsewhere and was for an assessment test the team member gave for a research assistantship at CNS at IU .
+The repository of the said project is - https://github.com/j-sripad/colon_crypt_segmentation .